ArnuldOnData/rshiny/Histogram/Shiny/README.md

 `> runApp('app.R')`

+You can see a slider on the left and a histogram on the right.
+You can change the values using the slider which will dynamically change the histogram.
 This is how it will look like:

 ![picture](https://i.postimg.cc/PryyCvWL/Screenshot-from-2020-10-18-12-30-33.png)